The Franchise King® | Learn How To Become A Franchisee

 If you’re thinking of becoming a Taco Bell owner, you need to know what the cost of a Taco Bell franchise is.

-Brace yourself; Taco Bell is an expensive food franchise to own.
+And as I said above, Taco Bell is an expensive food franchise to own.

-Specifically, your initial investment will range from $525,100 – $2,622,400.
+Specifically, your initial franchise cost for Taco Bell will range from $525,100 – $2,622,400.
 But know this:

 Taco Bell has a mind-numbing 70% market share in the Mexican quick service franchise segment.
+That’s huge.

-Taco Bell Franchise Requirements (Financial)
+Taco Bell Franchise Cost And Financial Requirements

-If you have a net worth of $1,500,000, access to $750,000 of liquid cash, and live in an area that Taco Bell is looking to expand in, you do.
+If you have a net worth of $1,500,000, access to $750,000 of liquid cash, and live in an area that Taco Bell is looking to expand in, you qualify.
 And now is the time to pull the trigger.
 But why?
 3 Reasons.

-1. Steady customer traffic.
 Scroll up and look at the image at the beginning of this post.
 Do you see the vehicles driving by?
 Good.
 And the ones in the parking lot?
 Great.
 Now let’s add the cars and trucks you can’t see that are in the Taco Bell drive-through lane.
 Are you starting to “see” what I’m getting at?
 There are always customers!

 In a nutshell, when you’re a Taco Bell restaurant franchise owner, you’re operating a business with steady customer traffic.
 I’m talking about customers who are dining in, taking their food to-go, ordering from the drive-thru or ordering online for delivery.
 That means you have multiple streams of revenue coming in all day.